T1-Softwaree-Engineers/MZ-MotorsApp/README.md

 # Version 0.1

-Aplication made in android studio and desing in figma app and passed to android
+Aplication made in android studio and desing in figma app